4rlenrey/Notes/Math.md

 Let's consider these sentences:

 1. Sentence: "2 is an even number"

    - Value: 1

 2. Sentence: "2 is an odd number"
    - Value: 0

 They're simple because we can easily assign these logical values to them.
 That's because they're built out of one logical statement.

 And now let's consider these:

 1. Sentence: "x is an even number when it's not odd"

    - Value: 1

 2. Sentence: "2 is an odd number and 3 is an odd number"
    - Value: 0

 It's harder to assign a binary value to it because it's built out of more than one logical statement.

+## Probability

+Title says it all.

+### Rule of multiplication

+When you're counting all the possibilities this rule is going to be really helpful.

+For example:

+How many different three letters length long strings can you generate (that use only capital letters)?

+First, we have to note that those letters might repeat.

+Because we have 24 letters in our alphabet, we can solve this task simply by just doing it this way:

+24 _ 24 _ 24 = 13824

+Simple explanation of it would be:

+Those strings consist of three chars: `1`+`2`+`3`

+- You can replace `1` with every single letter (There are 24)
+- You can replace `2` with every single letter (There are 24)
+- You can replace `3` with every single letter (There are 24)

+That's why it's 24<sup>3</sup>.

+### Power of a set

+Let's consider this set.

+A = {a,b,c,d}

+It has 4 elements.
+Because of that, it's power is equal to 4.

+### Permutations

+Let's think about this situation:

+You have 6 people and you want to know how many possible arrangements of them there are.
+For better imagination let's also think about 6 chairs.

+1 chair - 1 person
+2 chair - 2 person
+3 chair - 3 person
+4 chair - 4 person
+5 chair - 5 person

+This is one arrangement.

+Now you can switch two people and you get another arrangement.

+To count all the possibilities you cannot do 6<sup>6</sup>.
+That's because one person can't occupy 6 chairs at the same time ;)

+We can still use multiplication rule:

+6 _(Everyone can sit at the first table)_ * 5 _(One person is sitting so now you can choose between 4)_ * 4 * 3 * 2 * 1 = 720

+I'll write it again without my comments:

+6 * 5 * 4 * 3 * 2 * 1 = 720

+### Factorial

+Formula looks like this:

+n! = n * (n-1) * (n-2) * ... * 1

+It's basically what I did seconds ago in this permutations section.

+### Variations

+Let's consider this set of characters:
+A = {A,B,C,D,E,F,G,H,I}

+Power of this `A` set is equal to 9

+And now we want to create 4-letter strings out of them.

+#### With repetitions:

+To do that with repetitions we can just simply use the multiplication method:

+9 * 9 * 9 * 9 = 6561

+#### Without repetitions:

+Here we can still use multiplication method:

+9 * 8 * 7 * 6 = 3024

+That's the formula for it:

+n - power of A
+k - variation size

+x = (n!)/(n-k)!

 <!-- {% endraw %} -->